Rodsafreitas/chatbot/README.md

 Find data on table,

+Page to use bot,

+Create modules

 To done:

-Page to use bot,

-Improve inteligence's bot,
+Improve inteligence's bot

-Improve script and create modules.